Edinburgh and Glasgow Railway: Parallel routes

 Stage coach operation on the route of the E&GR fought a brave but futile rearguard action, but the Union Canal and the Forth and Clyde Canal continued to trade in goods and especially mineral traffic, although they lost nearly all of their passenger business.

-In 1845 there was a frenzy of railway promotion in Scotland, and the Caledonian Railway, among many others, was authorised by Act of Parliament; its capitalisation was £1,500,000, to build a line from Glasgow and Edinburgh to Carlisle, linking there with English railways.
-Well before its Act, the Caledonian had set about capturing as many other railways, whether completed or still only proposals, as it could.
+In 1845 there was a frenzy of railway promotion in Scotland, and the Caledonian Railway, among many others, was authorised by the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii); its capitalisation was £1,500,000, to build a line from Glasgow and Edinburgh to Carlisle, linking there with English railways.
+Well before its act, the Caledonian had set about capturing as many other railways, whether completed or still only proposals, as it could.
 It did so by concluding leases of those lines; the advantage of that was that the lease charge payments only became due later, and were annual percentages: no large front-end payment was necessary.

 The Caledonian would soon have its own line, albeit somewhat longer than the E&GR, between Glasgow and Edinburgh, and its predatory behaviour led to alarm in the E&GR board room that further Caledonian acquisitions and leases would result in serious harm to the E&GR.
 Accordingly, the board proposed an amalgamation with the Monkland Railways, the Wilsontown, Morningside and Coltness Railway and the Scottish Central Railway, and the Forth and Clyde Canal, the Union Canal and the Monkland Canal.
 (The canals still carried substantial mineral traffic.)

 That group of companies worked as a voluntary combination for a few months under Bryan Padgett Gregson, an experienced manager of canals and railways from Lancashire.
 In late 1846 the Lancashire shareholders, insensitive to the fear of Caledonian hegemony and reluctant to spend money acquiring canals, which they considered to be beaten competitors, overturned the arrangement, and Gregson was dismissed.
-(In 1849 the E&GR purchased the Union Canal for £209,000, still against the opposition of the Lancashire shareholders.)
+(In 1849 the E&GR obtained the Edinburgh and Glasgow Railway and Edinburgh and Glasgow Union Canal Amalgamation Act 1849 (12 & 13 Vict. c. xxxix) and purchased the Union Canal for £209,000, still against the opposition of the Lancashire shareholders.)

 On 1 April 1848 the Caledonian Railway opened its line between Edinburgh and Glasgow.
 It was difficult in operational terms, but in July the Caledonian accelerated its passenger trains and added new fast services, and cheap fares.
 The E&GR responded with fare reductions, and a desperate price war soon developed.
 It could not continue and in September fares were increased by mutual agreement.